 - A brief statement explaining why an applicant desires to transfer to Mizzou Law.

-- A letter of good standing from the law school the applicant currently attends.
-The letter must state that the applicant is in good standing, eligible to return to that law school, and the applicant’s class rank.
+- A letter of good standing from the law school that the applicant currently attends.
+The letter must state that the applicant is in good standing, eligible to return to that law school and the applicant’s class rank.

 - Official transcripts of all law school coursework attempted and completed.